-The claim here is not one of universal recognition, but there is an argument to be had, and it is supported by the good folks over at The Cyber Boxing Zone, who have done a great job of leaving bias at home and worrying about “The Man Who Beat The Man.”
+The claim here is not one of universal recognition, but there is an argument to be had, and the good folks support it over at The Cyber Boxing Zone, who have done a great job of leaving bias at home and worrying about “The Man Who Beat The Man.”
 The claim is that Sot Chitalada held the lineal championship, lost it to Yong-Kang Kim, regained it in a rematch, was beaten by Maungchai Kittikasem, who was stopped by Yuri Arbachakov, who was then dethroned by Chatchai Sasakul, who in turn was knocked out by a young Pacquiao in 1997.

 This is Pacquiao’s first undisputed claim as he beat the legendary Mexican fighter, Marco Antonio Barrera, via an eleventh-round stoppage/